-Alternatively to API Sandbox, you could test all methods (GET, POST, PUT and DELETE) in your SAP Cloud Platform account by configuring API endpoint (see SAP Help Portal: SAP API Business Hub – Trying Out APIs in a Productive Environment).
+Alternatively to API Sandbox, you could test all methods (GET, POST, PUT and DELETE) in your SAP Cloud Platform account by configuring API environment (see SAP Help Portal: SAP API Business Hub – Trying Out APIs in a Productive Environment).

-For creating your API endpoint, click on “Configure” for an opened artifact.
+For enabling tests with your account, click on “Configure Environments” for an opened API.

 Image 7: Configure an API environment for “Integration Content” API

-Select the region specific host of your tenant account:
+Select the region specific starting URL of your tenant account:

-Image 7: Select region specific host of your tenant account
+Image 8: Select region specific starting URL of your tenant account

-Enter an endpoint alias, the account short name and the SSL host to complete the required URL for the API call and add your user credentials to complete the configuration.
+Enter a display name, the account short name and the SSL host to complete the required URL for the API call and add your user credentials to complete the configuration.

-As prerequisite for API call via your configured API endpoint your user needs to be assigned to the required roles (see SAP Help Portal: SAP Cloud Platform Integration – Tasks and Required Roles).
+As prerequisite for API test via your configured API environment your user needs to be assigned to the required roles (see SAP Help Portal: SAP Cloud Platform Integration – Tasks and Required Roles).

 CSRF Token Handling

 For each write access a CSRF token is required.
-The corresponding fetch method “CSRF Token Handling” is part of each API package artifact with at least one write method.
+The corresponding fetch method “CSRF Token Handling” is part of each API with at least one write method.

 To get the required CSRF token, at first the GET method needs to be called with the parameter X-CSRF-Token = Fetch.